sgryphon/essential-logging/examples/DiagnosticSource.App5/ReadMe.md

 which is then consumed by a client application to generate logging.

+*Library Code*

-The library does not use Microsoft.Extensions.Logging (there is no where to inject a logger), but does raise events that can be consumed by a diagnostics listener.
+The library uses a DiagnosticSource to raise events that can be consumed by a diagnostics listener, including Activity start and stop events.

+There is no capability to inject an ILogger, or any assumption about what logging will be used.

 This is useful for library components where it does not make sense to require everything to have an ILogger, but where you still want diagnostics.

+*Application Code*

+Code that uses the library, whether directly in an application or a component that supports dependency injection, can configure to listen to the events and forward them to the logging.

+This can be used in either an application itself, which has a host, logger, and dependency injection, or can be included in a component that is intended to be used with dependency injection (that will have an ILogger).

+*Running the example*

+To run the example app:

 ```pwsh
 dotnet run --project examples/DiagnosticSource.App5